 To complete the appointment of a registered agent in Florida, the agent must file a statement with the Department of State acknowledging that they are familiar with and accept the obligations of the position.

-Can I be my own registered agent in Florida?
+Can list myself as a registered agent in Florida?

 If the registered agent changes, the entity is required to file a change of registered agent.

-A registered agent can be changed by submitting the Statement of Change of Registered Office / Agent along with the filing fee to the Florida Department of State.
+A registered agent can be changed by submitting the Statement of Change of Registered Office / Agent along with the filing fee to the Florida Department of State, Division of Corporations.